GAA Handball: National Handball Centre

 GAA Handball were granted planning approval in late 2017 to build a National Handball Centre at Croke Park.

 As of February 2019, the centre was under development.
 The centre, located at the southeast corner of the stadium on Sackville Avenue, was close to completion as of early 2021, with the final minor stages of building delayed due to the COVID-19 coronavirus pandemic.
 The new centre contains three 4-Wall handball courts - including a three sided glass wall show court with amphitheatre style seating for a capacity of 500 spectators, a Softball show court with seating capacity for 200 spectators and three 1-Wall courts.
 It also contains offices for GAA Handball staff, a bar and cafe, and a community centre.
 The centre was used as a testing centre by Ireland's national health service, the Health Service Executive, during the COVID-19 pandemic.

-As of early 2021, the centre had not yet been officially opened by GAA Handball.
+While the centre's official opening was delayed due to both the COVID-19 pandemic as well as the final completion of remaining building works, the centre had a 'soft' opening in December 2021, allowing registered players to book the courts through Croke Park.
+The first competitive One-wall handball match took place in the centre in December 2022 during the European 1-Wall Tour "EliteStop" held in the Centre on Saturday 10 and Sunday 10 December 2022.
+The first competitive Four-wall handball matches to be played in the new centre are due to take place on Sunday, 2 April 2023 from 10am with the All-Ireland 4-Wall Senior Doubles semi-finals taking place in both Men's and Ladies codes.

 Media coverage

 In late 2010, GAA Handball announced that it was to launch a new TV show on TG4 featuring highlights of the biggest competitions that were held over the preceding months.
 In mid to late December of that year, TG4 premiered the first ever edition of the GAA Handball show and it was followed by a six-part series that was broadcast in January 2011.
-Following the broadcast of the six episodes, a new series commenced on Monday 2 January 2012 with the opening 2 of the 8 episodes, and again every Monday night, on TG4 in January 2012.
+Following the broadcast of these six episodes, a new series, of 8 episodes, was broadcast from January 2012.
 Further television coverage was shown on RTÉ, TG4, TV3 and Sky Sports for the 2012 All Ireland 40x20 Open Championships and for the 2012 World Championships.